Where's my cut?

-If you've bought your health insurance through a third party such as a financial adviser, online comparison service or broker, for instance, part of what you pay is likely to be passed along to the person who sold you the policy as a sizable one-off payment, a steady stream of kickbacks (known as a "trailing fee") or both.
+If you've bought your health insurance through a third party such as a financial adviser, online comparison service or broker, for instance, part of what you pay is likely to be passed along to the person who sold you the policy as a sizable one-off payment, a steady stream of kickbacks (known as a trail commission) or both.

 As it happens, about 50% of all insurance policies in Australia are purchased through brokers.